cloudquery/cloudquery/website/pages/blog/introducing-cloudquery-sdk.md

 ### Architecture Overview

-CloudQuery has a pluggable architecture and is using the [go-plugin](https://github.com/hashicorp/go-plugin) to load, run and communicate between providers via gRPC.
+CloudQuery has a pluggable architecture and is using gRPC to load, run and communicate between plugins.
-To develop a new provider for CloudQuery you don’t need to understand the inner workings go-plugin as those are abstracted away cq-provider-sdk.

 ![](/images/blog/cloudquery-sdk-architecture.png)